 |Fujifilm X-E2||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Fujifilm X-E2|

 It is notable that the X-T100 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A10 does not feature such a mic input.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The X-A10 was replaced by the Fujifilm X-A5, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.